Muthupet: Infrastructure

 The town houses a government hospital along with several private hospitals/clinics.
 The Muthupet police station serves the town as well as the surrounding villages.
 Government establishments like the post office, sub-registrar office, municipality office, village panchayat office, Tamil Nadu Forest Department, customs preventative unit and government library have their base in the town.

 Muthupet has four petrol stations that sell petrol, diesel and oil to the public.
 It also has a good mobile phone network.
-Mobile network operators such as BSNL, Airtel, Vodafone, MTS, TATA, TATA DOCOMO, Videocon, Jio and Reliance provide their services.
+Mobile network operators such as BSNL, Airtel, Vodafone,Jio and Reliance provide their services.
 In addition, wireless WI-FI connections named Med WI-FI are provided by the Med Group.
 The town also has a number of internet browsing cafes.

 Tourism

 The 700-year-old Islamic shrine Muthupet Dargah of Andavar Sheikh Dawood Khamil Oliyullh was built using traditional architecture.
 People irrespective of caste, creed and religion visit this holy Dargah.
 Most visitors are from Kerala and Karnataka, although international visitors attend from Pakistan, Bangladesh, Sri Lanka, Malaysia.